clw224/clw224.github.io/_teaching/2021-ClaireWilliams.md

 The composition and seasonal dynamics of the gut microbiome in an herbivorous carnivore - the red panda (<i>Ailurus fulgens</i>)

 <b>PhD Dissertation in Ecology and Evolution, University of Nevada-Reno:</b>
-Microbiomes as mediators of host adaptation to rapidly changing environments
+Microbiomes as mediators of host adaptation to rapidly changing environments [current].